-- Annual Report on Carcinogens.
+Annual Report on Carcinogens.

-(Requests for copies should be addressed to the Annual Report on Carcinogens, National Toxicology Program, PO Box 12233, Research Triangle Park, NC 27709.)
+(Requests for copies should be addressed to the Annual Report on Carcinogens, National Toxicology Program, PO Box 12233, Research Triangle Park, NC 27709 or http://ntp.niehs.hih.gov/.)

 2.3 Non-Government publications.
 The following documents form a part of this document to the extent specified herein.
-Unless otherwise specified, the issues of the documents which are DoD adopted are those listed in the issue of the DoDISS cited in the solicitation.
-Unless otherwise specified, the issues of documents not listed in the DoDISS are the issues of the documents cited in the solicitation (see 6.2).
+Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract (see 6.2).